Introduction

 The Details

-The plants are large, 5-10 meter plants are common, and some may be much taller.
-They are the largest cactus in the United States.
-Old plants may be 150-200 years or more.
+Plants are large; 5–10 meter individuals are common, and some may be much taller.
+They are the largest cacti in the United States.
+Old plants may be 150–200 years or more.

-Sometimes flickers or woodpeckers excavate cavities in the trunks or branches that are used as nesting cavities.
-Later the holes may be used by many other species of birds including elf owls, screech owls, purple martins, finches, and sparrows.
-Larger birds such as hawks use the surfaces where branches jut out as nesting platforms.
+Sometimes flickers and woodpeckers excavate cavities in the trunks or branches and use them as nesting sites.
+Later, the holes may be used by many other bird species, including elf owls, screech owls, purple martins, finches, and sparrows.
+Larger birds, such as hawks, use the surfaces where branches jut out as nesting platforms.

-The flowers provide valuable nectar to Lesser Long-nosed Bats Mexican Long-tongued Bats which pollinate the plant in return.
+The flowers provide valuable nectar to Lesser Long-nosed Bats and Mexican Long-tongued Bats, which pollinate the plant in return.
 The fruits are eaten by many desert creatures, which help spread the seeds.

 Additional Reading: Saguaro Fruit Harvest